cloud-gov/cg-site/content/updates/2017-02-09-release-notes.md

 ### Fixed
 - When a user of the web-based dashboard reaches the end of their activity log, the log no longer displays a “Show more” button.
 Previously this button implied there might be more content when there was not.
-- Dashboard users with administrative permissions can now see all of the spaces and apps they were administrators for on the overview page.
-Previously, only the most recent requests were providing data to this view.
+- Dashboard users with many organizations can now see all of the spaces and apps for which they are a member.
+Previously, on the overview page, some organizations would appear empty or with some spaces and apps missing.

 ### Security